In pictures: Queen Elizabeth II on tour

 Uganda, 2007

-Amid security fears, the Queen visits Uganda for the first time since the days of colonial rule.
-Independent since 1962, the country is nonetheless rapturous in its welcome, with half a million people thronging the roadsides as she visits a centre for Aids orphans and opens the Commonwealth Heads Meeting.
+Amid security fears, the Queen visited Uganda for the first time since the days of colonial rule.
+Independent since 1962, the country was nonetheless rapturous in its welcome, with half a million people thronging the roadsides as the monarch visited a centre for Aids orphans and opened the Commonwealth Heads of Government Meeting.

 Slovakia, 2008

-The Queen and Prince Philip are escorted on a two-day tour by President Ivan Gasparovic.
-It’s the first ever royal visit to the country, which split from the former Czechoslovakia in 1993.
-At a banquet in her honour, the Queen speaks of Slovakia’s troubled past: “Caught behind a line dividing east from west for so long, Slovakia has now asserted its place in a common European home in less turbulent times.”
+In 2008, the Queen and Prince Philip were escorted on a two-day tour of Slovakia by President Ivan Gašparovič.
+It was the first ever royal visit to the country, which split from the former Czechoslovakia in 1993.
+At a banquet in her honour, the Queen spoke of Slovakia’s troubled past: “Caught behind a line dividing east from west for so long, Slovakia has now asserted its place in a common European home in less turbulent times.”

 Germany, 2015

-Laying a wreath at Berlin’s Neue Wache memorial during a four-day tour that also includes a trip to the former Nazi concentration camp Bergen-Belsen.
-During her speech at an official state dinner (where attendees include British prime minister David Cameron and German chancellor Angela Merkel), she says: “In our lives, we have seen the worst but also the best of our continent.”
+Speaking at an official state dinner attended by British prime minister David Cameron and German chancellor Angela Merkel, she reflected: “In our lives, we have seen the worst but also the best of our continent.”

-This article was first published in BBC History Magazine's 'Queen Elizabeth: 90 Glorious Years' bookazine
+An older version of this article was published in BBC History Magazine’s ‘Queen Elizabeth: 90 Glorious Years’ bookazine